Ukinyang/alx-low_level_programming/README.md

-# This respository contains alx task on C programming language
+# This repository contains task on alx low level programming.